HorizenLabs/zkverify-docs/docs/06-connect-a-wallet.md

 * Users can go through the process of submitting and verifying a Polygon CDK proof to the zkVerify testnet here: https://docs.zkverify.io/proof_submission_interface/polygon_cdk_proof_submission/
 * Users can deploy a full CDK zkRollup, EVM-compatible network on Sepolia that uses zkVerify testnet as the Proof Verification layer: https://docs.zkverify.io/polygon_cdk_installation/

 Thank you for testing!
-If you have any questions or require support from the team, feel free to reach out to us on Discord.
+If you have any questions or require support from the team, feel free to reach out to us on [Discord](https://discord.gg/zkverify).

-Follow zkVerify on Twitter for the latest news and updates!